<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=314749953329867&amp;ev=PageView&amp;noscript=1">

 Examples such as the IRS’ appear throughout the film, and seeing how common Helvetica has become in the everyday world is one of the best parts of the documentary.
 It's simply everywhere (and you probably don’t even realize it)!
 From storefronts to billboards, New York Subway signs to magazine ads, and can even be found in airline branding, on space shuttles, and in supermarkets.
 The list is endless.
 Even our warehouse is lined with brochures, packaging, direct mailers, and business cards flaunting the font.

-Ultimately, Helevetica leaves us with an interesting narrative about the life of the popular sans-serif typeface, and poses a few critical questions: What role does font selection play in graphic design?
+Ultimately, Helvetica leaves us with an interesting narrative about the life of the popular sans-serif typeface, and poses a few critical questions: What role does font selection play in graphic design?
 Is font itself expressive, or is it simply a means to convey information?
 What impact does graphic design have on contemporary visual culture?
 It’s an intriguing, well-made film that deserves to be in the Netflix queue of any graphic designer.